 E-commerce affects international relations too.
 With an increasing amount of world control in the hands of the private sector, cultures and economies are blending irrevocably, a course of globalization that no state can contain.
 Today’s economic growth is concentrated in China, where over a billion people’s lives are being transformed by industrialization.
 Although economies are still growing everywhere, the changes wrought by automation and Sinification are not easy for everyone.
 Many working-class people in the mature economies find themselves struggling to figure out the new gig / service economy.
 Frustration, especially in the aftermath of the last financial crisis, has fueled a populist backlash in the 2010s.

 Several hold-over tyrants remain, and this is the primary factor inflaming radical Islamism.
 The superpowers have gotten entangled with militant organizations like al Qaeda and ISIS.
 Unable to compete militarily, these groups must resort to terrorism and lone-wolf attacks.
 This has necessarily directed state espionage inward.
 Governments cannot monitor telecommunications for criminals and terrorists without gathering data on their own citizens.
+Corporations also rely on big databases about our behavior to pitch their products most efficiently.
 The balance of privacy vs. security has never been such a salient and difficult issue.